 The second annual Philadelphia/Main Line Health Professions School Expo is being held on the campus of Villanova University on Tuesday, March 20, 2018 in the Villanova room of the Connelly Center from 4:00 - 6:00 pm.
 The event, which is co-hosted by the Health Professions Advising Offices of Saint Joseph's and Villanova Universities, is free to all pre-health students in the greater Philadelphia region.
-Pre-registration is preferred.
-Walk-in registration will also be available onsite at the event.
-We anticipate that more than seventy programs will be represented providing an opportunity for students and alumni to connect with representatives from medical, dental, podiatry, physician assistant, physical therapy, occupational therapy, veterinarian, optometry, audiology, nursing, public health, chiropractic, post-baccalaureate programs, test prep and medical scribe companies, and the armed services scholarship programs.
-See below for additional information about valuable sessions scheduled before and after the main school fair!
+Walk-in registration is available onsite at the event.
+Seventy-five programs will be participating providing an opportunity for students and alumni to connect with representatives from medical, dental, podiatry, physician assistant, physical therapy, occupational therapy, veterinarian, optometry, audiology, nursing, public health, chiropractic, post-baccalaureate, nutrition, sport management, health administration, test prep and medical scribe companies, and the Army and Navy scholarship programs.

-During the main event attendees will be able to circulate from table to table to meet admissions and program representatives.
-Business professional attire is expected for attendees.
+During the main fair attendees will be able to circulate from table to table to meet admissions and program representatives.
+Business casual/professional attire is expected for attendees.
+NO athletic/leisure wear!
 Light refreshments will be available.
-Registrants will receive a follow-up communication with a list of participating schools/companies, an electronic copy of the program including additional events scheduled before or after the main fair, campus parking information, public transportation options, and other important details.
+To download a complete Map of the fair with the full list of registered programs see the file links below.

 Attendees are also invited to participate in these additional sessions scheduled before and after the main program: